 To me a great burger only needs: lettuce, a thin slice of tomato and a little red onion.
 This let’s the beef flavor shine.
 The more toppings you like on your burger the less you can taste the meat.

-You can have a butcher grind any cut of beef you want if you are willing to order it in advance and pay the going rate for the cut of beef.
+You can have a butcher grind any cut of beef you want.
+As long you order it in advance and pay the going rate for the steak cut.
 It can get expensive but your results may be worth it.

 Grinding your own hamburger is easy if you have a food processor.
 Simply take the cut of meat be it a steak or roast, cut it into 1 inch cubes.
-Place the cubes into the food processor and pulse it 4 or 5 times check the consistency and repeat if needed.
+Place the cubes into the food processor.
+Pulse it 4 or 5 times check the consistency and repeat if needed.
 I did this with a ribeye once and the results were awesome!